SysKitTeam/docs-securitymanager/faq/index.md

 Yes, SysKit Security Manager works with both SharePoint Online and On-Premise site collections.

 ## Can I connect to multiple site collections at once?
-Yes.
-If you are a global tenant admin in Office 365 or a farm admin in SharePoint On-Premise, you will be able to automatically discover and connect to all site collections (including Office 365 Groups) in the tenant.
+If you are a global admin in an Office 365 tenant or a farm admin in a SharePoint On-Premise environment, you will be able to automatically discover and connect to all site collections (including Office 365 Groups) in the tenant.

 ## Why am I seeing all the external users on my root site collection?
 SysKit Security Manager shows all the external users that have accessed your site collection.